jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.md

   **Arguments:** none

   **Return Values**:
-  `table` state: a Lua table, should be passed, unmodified to `MIDI_SetState` when the MIDIUtils state is to be restored.
+  `table` state: a Lua table, which should be passed unmodified to `MIDI_SetState` when the MIDIUtils state is to be restored.

 **MIDI_SetState**